mia-platform/documentation/docs/fast_data/configuration/projections.md

 ## Import multiple projections from a DDL file

 Most DBMSes have some way of exporting the database schema, producing a DDL file that contains a sequence of statements like `CREATE_TABLE`, `ALTER_TABLE`, and `CREATE_INDEX`.
-With this kind of file, the Console can create multiple projections for a given System of Records, which creates a set of projections with the following information:
+With this kind of file, the Console can create multiple projections for a given System of Record, which creates a set of projections with the following information:

 * All the fields (both custom and default); the custom fields can only have type `number` or `string`.
 All the numeric types will be converted to `number`, every other SQL type will be converted to `string`.
 * All the indexes specified in the DDL, plus a primary key index that will be automatically generated if not already present.